 Consider the steps below the next time you interact with a client, and success will not be far behind!

-It seems like such an easy thing to do especially if you work in customer service, but the number one rule is to be as nice as possible to the customer.
-Customer service professionals are often the face and voice of a company, so many people will base their impressions of a business off how they were treated by the customer service department.
-Treat someone badly and the likelihood of there being negative publicity is high.
+It seems like such an easy thing to do, especially if you work in customer service, but the number one rule is to be as nice as possible to the customer.
+Customer service professionals are often the face and voice of a company, so many people will base their impressions of a business on how they were treated by the customer service department.
+Treat someone badly, and the likelihood of there being negative publicity is high.

 Finally, be sure to wipe the slate clean after each interaction with a customer.
 There will definitely be moments where you may need to take a deep breath before helping someone else.
 Just make sure that you do not take out a prior bad experience on someone else who had nothing to do with it.

 Have you ever asked someone for help, and they ended up not even addressing your problem?
 Just how frustrated did you feel after they gave you an answer to what they assumed you were going to ask?

 When someone comes to you for help, make sure that you listen to their problem and the solution they are expecting to occur afterward.
 After they finish telling you the problem, make sure that you can re-word the problem and say it back to the customer.
 This will show the person that you understand what they are saying, and also allow you to get more details about the problem.

 If someone is upset, it is best to let them vent first before trying to offer any suggestions about how they can address the problem.
 Allow people to have a chance to tell their story, and then let them know what you can do to help them out in the long run.
 In most cases, people will realize just how upset they sound as you sit back and allow them to speak.

 3. Use Your Resources